 Stay overnight in a fishermen’s shack with sea views

-Take the short walk over to the west side of the island.
-At the far end of the fishing harbour you come to Kajkanten – 11 white-painted fishermen’s shacks.
-Each has a bathroom, dining table and small cooking area where you can cook breakfast.
-At the nearby grocery stores – Måsens Livs and Fiskeboa (open daily between June and August, and on some weekends before and after summer) – you can buy ingredients for breakfast, as well as local fish and shellfish delicacies.
+On the west side of the island, at the far end of the fishing harbor, lies Kajkanten – 11 white-painted fishermen’s shacks.
+Each is equipped with a bathroom, dining table and small cooking area where you can make the breakfast provided.
+You don’t want to make your own breakfast?
+No problem!
+Just book a ready made breakfast bag via Kajkanten’s website, where you can also book a seafood plate to enjoy at lunch or dinner.
+There’s also a shop nearby - Måsens Livs.
 Relax with a sauna at Kajkantens Bastu and then enjoy a good night’s sleep to the sound of the waves lapping against the rocks.

 Bohuslän's archipelago is something special.
 To help you get a really genuine archipelago experience we've put together both ferry companies and route suggestions that will make your island hops happen.